heshanm27/surgeglobalassignment/README.md

 Internship Assignment For the Surge Global

-#Project Discription
-In this projets users an enter notes
+**Project Discription**<br/>
+In this project, users can enter, delete, edit, and search for notes.
+Also, the admin user can get details about each user's , search for each user.

-In this project have both frontend and backend
+In this project, both the frontend and backend are created using Mern Stack technologies

 Backend : Node.Js,ExpressJs<br/>
 Frontend : React.js<br/>
 Database : MongoDB<br/>

-#Project Flow
+**Project Flow**<br/>

-1-The first user can sign up using their email address.
+- The first user can sign up using their email address.

-2-After the signup, the server will send an email to the user with a temporary password.
+- After the signup, the server will send an email to the user with a temporary password.

-3-using temporary password user will be able to sign in to the application.
+- using temporary password user will be able to sign in to the application.

-4 - if user status is true, it is considered a new user and the user will be redirected to the new user profile details form.
+- if user status is true, it is considered a new user and the user will be redirected to the new user profile details form.

-5-after updating user details, the user will be directed to the notes list page.
+- after updating user details, the user will be directed to the notes list page.

-6-The user can see all of the crud operations on the NoteList page.
+- The user can see all of the crud operations on the NoteList page.

-7-If an admin user signs in, he will be redirected to the userlist page.
+- If an admin user signs in, he will be redirected to the userlist page.

-8-Administrators can view and search all user details on the userlist page.
+- Administrators can view and search all user details on the userlist page.

+**Installation**

+> Front End Setup

+- cd frontend(Change directory to the frontend folder)

+- npm install (Install all the npm packages)

+- npm start (Start the development server)

+> Backend Setup

+- cd BackEnd(Change directory to the frontend folder)

+- npm install (Install all the npm packages)

+- npm start || node index.js (Start the development server)